buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/README.md

 !["coordinates in IFC and structural"](../../../../figures/ifcprofileresource-coordinatesystem.gif "Figure 1 &mdash; Profile coordinate system")

-> HISTORY&nbsp; New schema in IFC2x, definitions had been part of the _IfcGeometryResource_ in earlier IFC Releases. _IfcProfilePropertyResource_ schema merged into _IfcProfileResource_ in IFC4.
+> HISTORY  New schema in IFC2x, definitions had been part of the _IfcGeometryResource_ in earlier IFC Releases. _IfcProfilePropertyResource_ schema merged into _IfcProfileResource_ in IFC4.